geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Welcome, Christoph, for the assembly.

 ##### **Geohot** [[00:05:06](https://www.youtube.com/watch?v=GNdNtguh1zo&t=306)]
 Yeah, I think the DSL is kind of fun, right?
 I saw, Coslin, I saw you working on an RDNA4 assembly kernel.
 I have one.
 I re-implemented the Seb Matmul thing in the Python DSL.
 It's so much nicer than actually coding assembly for several reasons.
 Because, well, first off, you get syntax highlighting, like tab completion.
 I haven't seen an assembly that has tab completion.
-But it's kind of just like we don't have good...
+But it's kind of just like we don't have good..
 I call it an IDE.
 Like the thing that I refer to in the readme is an IDE for assembly.
-Because, like, it's terrible to...
+Because, like, it's terrible to..
 How are you supposed to know what all the instructions are?
-I'm sure there's...
+I'm sure there's..
 I'm sure there's, like, IDEs that can do it, but, like, not VS code and stuff.
 So just, like, the infrastructure around assembly is really bad.
 The other thing that this lets you do is give registers semantic names.
 It also type checks for you.
 The type checking can be better.
 But when you run it, when it constructs the thing, if the thing can't be constructed, if you put, like, an S register where you should have put a V register, or if you have an immediate that's out of range, it'll give you an error.
 And, yeah, sure, an assembler is going to do that, too.
-But I find the Python error is a lot more... readable than any assembly errors.
+But I find the Python error is a lot more.. readable than any assembly errors.
 So, yeah, you guys can check out that PR.
 That's kind of the shining example of the new AsmDSL.
 Oh, and, of course, you can use for loops.
-Like, you can use normal Python for loops to...
+Like, you can use normal Python for loops to..
 Just compare the readability of that to the stock assembly thing.
 Like, this one you actually can, like, have some confidence changing.
 There's a stock assembly you kind of can't.
 I want to get that stuff actually merged into TinyGradMaster.
 It'll be small.
 It should be about 500 lines total.
 It's a class that all those instructions inherit from.
-And then it's a...
+And then it's a..
 All of that stuff is auto-generated from the AMD PDFs.
 So I have a PDF parser that goes in, and it just generates a bunch of Python.
 So, yeah.
 And then the whole rest of it, too.
 I have an emulator.
 It's nice to do, like, all these things kind of in parallel because they all kind of check each other.
 So I have an emulator.
 I have a thing that compiles.
 It compiles and decompiles from the LLVM assembly strings.
 I don't think I ever want to merge that into master.
 But that's very good for testing.
 I think that our syntax is a lot nicer than the LLVM syntax.
 In some ways, I'm missing a few things.
 But with a few more cleanups, I think it's just so much more readable than, like, strings.
 Strings.
 Strings are terrible.
 Like, all the renderers that use strings, concatenating strings together.
 Nothing should ever concatenate strings together.
 You should go right to bytecode.
 It's up.

 ##### **Chrism** [[00:07:59](https://www.youtube.com/watch?v=GNdNtguh1zo&t=479)]
 Yeah.

 ##### **Geohot** [[00:08:00](https://www.youtube.com/watch?v=GNdNtguh1zo&t=480)]
 That's the assembly DSL.
 I'm more and more excited about it the more I think about it.
 I'm like, you know, this is just like a side project as you're really working on core TinyGrad.
 But I think that this is a really important piece of TinyGrad because it's the last dependency that TinyGrad has.
 We talk about how TinyGrad has no dependencies, but in reality, if you don't have LLVM, all you can do is use the Python backend, LLVM or Mesa or WebGPU.
 But, yeah, those are all.
 Mesa's not based on LLVM, but it's all.
 It's all kind of LLVM.
 So, yeah, this is the truth of just the machine code that goes into the GPU.
 Yeah, and I'm outperforming.
-So, in terms of really high-performance kernels, there's that SebV FP32 gem.
+So, in terms of really high-performance kernels, there's that SebV FP32 GEMM.
 We're outperforming it by 5% with this one just by, you know, cleaning things up.
 And a lot of it just comes from the syntax being clear.
 Once you have clear syntax, you're like, oh, this register actually isn't used.
 Oh, yeah, so you can just, like, clean things up.
 Yeah, that's the assembly project, and that's what we'll be working on for the next two weeks.

 ##### **Geohot** [[00:09:04](https://www.youtube.com/watch?v=GNdNtguh1zo&t=544)]
 I have a bunch of stuff in the sprints.
 Gauzlin, you want to go next?
 It's just kind of related.

 ##### **Qazalin** [[00:09:19](https://www.youtube.com/watch?v=GNdNtguh1zo&t=559)]
-I think I've also been doing RGNA4 since I have it at home.
+I think I've also been doing RDNA4 since I have it at home.
 I needed some tiny stuff changes.
-I'm going to do a little bit of RGNA4 main DSL.
+I'm going to do a little bit of RDNA4 main DSL.
 Hopefully, that should be fixed.

 ##### **Geohot** [[00:09:33](https://www.youtube.com/watch?v=GNdNtguh1zo&t=573)]
-I'll do RGNA4 today if RGNA4 is important to you.
-I did cDNA, but I can do RGNA as well.
-The RGNA4 is just generated and not tested, but I can make sure it's start to be tested.
+I'll do RDNA4 today if RDNA4 is important to you.
+I did CDNA, but I can do RDNA as well.
+The RDNA4 is just generated and not tested, but I can make sure it's start to be tested.

 ##### **Qazalin** [[00:09:47](https://www.youtube.com/watch?v=GNdNtguh1zo&t=587)]
 Yeah, thanks.
 The changes were super small.
-In general, I found that...
-So, I did fast gems.
-I did cDNA, RGNA3, and RGNA4.
+In general, I found that..
+So, I did fast GEMMs.
+I did CDNA, RDNA3, and RDNA4.
 This one's the first one that fits Cloud context.
 Cloud can actually read it and change the code.
-Oh, so, yeah, I mean...
+Oh, so, yeah, I mean..
 Yeah.

 ##### **Geohot** [[00:10:12](https://www.youtube.com/watch?v=GNdNtguh1zo&t=612)]
 Oh, go ahead.